Magma (algebra): Morphism of magmas

 Note that these commutative magmas are not associative; nor do they have an identity element.
-This morphism of magmas has been used in economics since 1863 when W. Stanley Jevons calculated the rate of inflation in 39 commodities in England in his A Serious Fall in the Value of Gold Ascertained, page 7.
+This morphism of magmas has been used in economics since 1863 when William Stanley Jevons calculated the rate of inflation in 39 commodities in England in his A Serious Fall in the Value of Gold Ascertained.

 Notation and combinatorics

 The magma operation may be applied repeatedly, and in the general, non-associative case, the order matters, which is notated with parentheses.
 Also, the operation • is often omitted and notated by juxtaposition:

 (a • (b • c)) • d ≡ (a(bc))d.

 A shorthand is often used to reduce the number of parentheses, in which the innermost operations and pairs of parentheses are omitted, being replaced just with juxtaposition: xy • z ≡ (x • y) • z.
 For example, the above is abbreviated to the following expression, still containing parentheses: